Agent performance metrics to focus on for hourly maximization

 Key Takeaway: Is your agent focused?
 Track the number of calls agents make in relation to their average and your expectations based on team averages.

-Improving agent performance by tracking key metrics will drive increased agent efficiency and profitability for your call center.
+Improving agent performance by tracking key metrics will drive increased call center agent efficiency and profitability.

-This can be done in real time visually and with data-driven reporting.
+As long as you have the right call center reporting and analytics tools as your disposal, this can be done in real time visually and with data-driven reporting.
 I’m a perfectionist when it comes to my dialer setup.
-And, I constantly jog between my setup and the metrics I’ve pulled into my dashboard that tell me whether my agents are efficient.
+And, I constantly jog between my setup and the metrics I’ve pulled into my reporting dashboard that tell me whether my agents are efficient.
 If I’m hoping to hit my daily numbers, I have to take into account the balance between my set up being on point—with nice even waves of calls for my agents—and at same time, whether they’re being efficient with what I’m creating.

 To help improve agent performance and efficiency, you need to track the right metrics.
 When you see those numbers, you can take actions.
 Tracking metrics helps you understand individual and team performance over time so you can set expectations and measure against those.